richardvenneman/appsignal-docs/source/ruby/integrations/index.html.md

 * [Sinatra](sinatra.html)
 * [Webmachine](webmachine.html)

-We try to make most integrations work out-of-the-box, but some might require some manual configuration steps.
+We try to make most integrations work automatically, but some might require some manual configuration steps.

-It's always possible to integrate AppSignal manually in any system.
+If a certain library isn't automatically supported it's possible to [integrate AppSignal manually][integrating].

 For a more detailed examples on how to integrate AppSignal, visit our [examples repository][examples-repo].

+[integrating]: /ruby/instrumentation/integrating-appsignal.html
 [examples-repo]: https://github.com/appsignal/appsignal-examples